krkwd/tensorithm-tarot/README.md

 Welcome to The Tensorithm Tarot.
 This project brings together the enigmatic vision of ChatGPT and the aggregated artistry of Midjourney to create a digital tarot deck that rides the line where spirit meets silicon.

 ## About the Deck
 On my prompting, ChatGPT 3.5 created new cards, meanings for each card, and visual descriptions of each card’s imagery.
-The descriptions were then fed to Midjourney to render as faithfully as possible
+The descriptions were then fed to Midjourney to render as faithfully as possible.

 Read more, and see the full deck at [my personal site](https://justinckirkwood.net/tensorithm)